jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

-Above we see a faint trend that ratings decrease through each time bin.
-In order to confirm this we want to see the mean rating for each time bin:
+The boxplot above suggests a faint trend: recipes with shorter cooking times tend to have slightly higher ratings.
+To confirm this trend, we computed the mean average rating for each time bin:

 | time_bin   | avg_recipe_rating |
 | :--------- | ----------------: |